A continuum model of multi-phase reactive transport in igneous systems: Appendix D: Three-phase porous and suspension limits

-Table \ref{tab:fitting3} lists material and fitting parameters for the three-phase example discussed in the main text.
-All intra- and inter-phase transmissions resulting from these parameters are shown in Fig. \ref{fig:3connect}, and the corresponding effective phase viscosities, segregation and compaction coefficients in Fig. \ref{fig:3coeff}.
-Figure \ref{fig:3transition} finally shows the coefficient-based weights for reference velocity and pressure along with the pertinent segregation/compaction lengths.

-Based on the tentative regimes we identify from this example (see \ref{fig:3regimes}), and in analogy to the limiting cases of two-phase porous and suspension flow, we write governing equations for the two special limits of three-phase flow in solid- and liquid-dominated igneous aggregates.
-Although the complex equations of state for volatile vapor phases have received much attention \citep[e.g.,][]{Sverjensky2014}, we choose a linear pressure-dependent equation of state for simplicity: $\rho^v = \rho^v_0 (1 + \beta^v P^v)$, with $\beta^v$ [1/Pa] the isothermal vapor compressibility.
+In analogy to the two-phase porous and suspension flow limits, we write reduced equations for the special limits of three-phase porous flow in solid-dominated, and suspension flow in liquid-dominated igneous aggregates.
+Although equations of state for volatile phases can be complex \citep[e.g.,][]{Sverjensky2014}, we choose a linearised pressure-dependent vapour density for simplicity here: \begin{linenomath*} \end{linenomath*} with $\beta^v$ [1/Pa] the isothermal vapour compressibility.